faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 0 that it is not.
 The percentage of time where there is an isolation error is shown above each plot.
-Here, no post-processing is performed, and the error can be improved by post-filtering or applying adaptive thresholds, maybe at the cost of a delayed detection.
+Here, no post-processing is performed, and the error can be improved by post-filtering or applying adaptive thresholds, maybe at the cost of delayed detection.
-It is clear that the fault isolation reliably indicates the correct fault ``fyw_af`` and isolates reliably from ``fyp_ic`` and ``fyT_ic`` but has a little more difficulty isolating from fault ``fyp_im``.
+It is clear that fault isolation reliably indicates the correct fault ``fyw_af`` and isolates reliably from ``fyp_ic`` and ``fyT_ic`` but has a little more difficulty isolating from fault ``fyp_im``.

-To summarize the performance of the generated diagnosis system, the confusion matrix is illustrated using a 3D-plot
+To summarize the performance of the generated diagnosis system, the confusion matrix is illustrated using a 3D plot

 .. image:: images/engine/engine_res_isol_confusion_3d.png
     :width: 90%
     :align: center

 Here, the probability of correct isolation is plotted, and a perfect system would correspond to a diagonal with probability 1.
 It is clear from the figure that faults ``fyw_af``, ``fyp_ic``, and ``fyT_ic`` can be reliably isolated.
 Fault ``fyp_im`` however can be reliably detected but is sometimes difficult to isolate from ``fyw_af``.